awsdocs/aws-kms-developer-guide/doc_source/hmac-create-key.md

    Generate and verify MAC is the only valid key usage for HMAC KMS keys\.
 **Note**
 **Key usage** is displayed for symmetric keys only when HMAC KMS keys are supported in your selected Region\.
-HMAC KMS keys are not supported in all AWS Regions\.
-For a list of Regions in which HMAC KMS keys are supported, see [HMAC Regions](hmac.md#hmac-regions)\.

 1. Select a specification \(**Key spec**\) for your HMAC KMS key\.